nastallings/Deep_Learning-Face_Recognition/README.md

 main.py is what needs to be run for the program to work.
 It will look for a model to load and create one if a model isn't found.
 If the model needs to be created, a dataset will be needed (this should not happen if properly run).
-This file contains some parameters that need to be set as-is to ensure the program runs correctly:
+This file contains some parameters that should be set properly as-is to ensure the program runs correctly.
+Just in case, the parameters need to be set as follows:

 		maxNumParticipants = 10
 		model_JSON = "Face_Recognition_Model.json"